datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 you use `git checkout branch-name`.

 Note: Git will only let you do this if all of your changes have been committed.
-You can get around this,
-but it is outside the scope of this course.
+There are ways to get around this, but they are outside the scope of this course.

 *** =pre_exercise_code
 ```{python}